BitGo/proof-of-solvency/README.md

 ## Verifying Proofs

+The following method can be generalized to an arbitrary numbers of layers.

-Clients can verify the proof of liabilities in the following manner (assuming that the proof is 2 layered):
+Clients can verify the proof of liabilities for a 2 layered proof in the following manner:

 BitGo provides:
 1) A merkle path for the bottom layer